SupeRuier/awesome-active-learning/on_build/AL_theory.md

 - Active Learning on a Budget: Opposite Strategies Suit High and Low Budgets [2022]:
   This work shows a behavior reminiscent of phase transition: typical points (representativeness) should best be queried in the low budget regime, while atypical (or uncertain) points are best queried when the budget is large.

-### When Uncertainty Works Better

-- On The Effectiveness of Active Learning by Uncertainty Sampling in Classification of High-Dimensional Gaussian Mixture Data [2022, ICASSP]

 ### Cold Start Selection

 - Active Learning Through a Covering Lens [2022]

+### AL v.s.
+Passive

+- On The Effectiveness of Active Learning by Uncertainty Sampling in Classification of High-Dimensional Gaussian Mixture Data [2022, ICASSP]
+- Uniform versus uncertainty sampling: When being active is less efficient than staying passive [2022, ICML]:
+  With high-dimensional logistic regression, passive learning often outperforms uncertainty-based active learning for low label budgets.
+  This high-dimensional phenomenon happens primarily when the separation between the classes is small.

 # To be classified